-I enjoyed my childhood in the 50s, 60s and 70s of the last century - till age 8 in the Soviet Union dominated Romania (the first four belong to this period) and from then on in Israel.
-The following 27 items (fictional and non-fictional) reflect my childhood interests and the ethos of the surrounding society, sorted by the age of first encounter (5-18).
+I enjoyed my childhood in the 50s, 60s and 70s of the last century, till age 8, in the communist Romania (the first five items belong to this period) and the rest in Israel where our family moved to in 1962.
+It is easy to realize the shift of interest between those periods and according to age.
+The following 28 items reflect my childhood (age 4-18) interests and the ethos of the surrounding society, sorted by age.

-On 12 April 1961 the spacecraft Vostok 1 completed a full orbit around the earth and returned Gagarin safely to the Soviet Union.
+On 12 April 1961 the spacecraft Vostok 1 completed a full orbit around the Earth and returned Gagarin safely.
 By that Gagarin became a hero in his country and around the world.

-Yuri Gagarin and Laika featured on the communist state propaganda and among others on Romanian stamps which I had collected.Stefan the Great - Stefan cel Mare
+Yuri Gagarin and Laika featured on the communist state propaganda and among others on Romanian stamps which I had collected as a kid.

 Stephen achieved fame in Europe for his long resistance against the Ottomans which tried to subdue Moldavia and to invade Europe.
 After gaining a decisive victory over the Ottomans at the Battle of Vaslui, Pope Sixtus IV named him as the "true Champion of Christian Faith".